-- through a device.
-The term does not include one or more individual consumer records that have been de-identified; - 2.
-"Biometric information" means an individual's physiological, biological or behavioral characteristics that can be used, alone or in combination with other characteristics or other identifying data, to establish the individual's identity.
-The term includes: - a. deoxyribonucleic acid (DNA), - b. an image of an iris, retina, fingerprint, face, hand, palm or vein pattern or a voice recording from which an identifier template can be extracted such as a faceprint, minutiae template or voiceprint, - c. keystroke patterns or rhythms, - d. gait patterns or rhythms, and - e. sleep, health or exercise data that contains identifying information; - 3.
-"Business" means a for-profit entity, including a sole proprietorship, partnership, limited liability company, corporation, association or other legal entity that is organized or operated for the profit or financial benefit of the entity's shareholders or other owners, but does not include Internet service providers so long as they are acting in their role as Internet service providers; - 4.
-"Business purpose" means the use of personal information for:
+- 2. "Biometric information" means an individual's physiological, biological or behavioral characteristics that can be used, alone or in combination with other characteristics or other identifying data, to establish the individual's identity.
+The term includes: - a. deoxyribonucleic acid (DNA),

+- b. an image of an iris, retina, fingerprint, face, hand, palm or vein pattern or a voice recording from which an identifier template can be extracted such as a faceprint, minutiae template or voiceprint, - c. keystroke patterns or rhythms, - d. gait patterns or rhythms, and - e. sleep, health or exercise data that contains identifying information; - 3.
+"Business" means a for-profit entity, including a sole proprietorship, partnership, limited liability company, corporation, association or other legal entity that is organized or operated for the profit or financial benefit of the entity's shareholders or other owners, but does not include Internet service providers so long as they are acting in their role as Internet service providers;

+4. "Business purpose" means the use of personal information for:

-- service provider, provided that the use of the information is reasonably necessary and proportionate to achieve the operational purpose for which the information was collected or processed or another operational purpose that is compatible with the context in which the information was collected: - (1) auditing related to a current interaction with a consumer and any concurrent transactions, including counting ad impressions to unique visitors, verifying the positioning and quality of ad impressions, and auditing compliance with a specification or other standards for ad impressions, - (2) detecting a security incident, protecting against malicious, deceptive, fraudulent or illegal activity, and prosecuting those responsible for any illegal activity described by this division, - (3) identifying and repairing or removing errors that impair the intended functionality of computer hardware or software, - (4) using personal information in the short term or for a transient use, provided that the information is not:
+- a. the following operational purposes of a business or service provider, provided that the use of the information is reasonably necessary and proportionate to achieve the operational purpose for which the information was collected or processed or another operational purpose that is compatible with the context in which the information was collected: - (1) auditing related to a current interaction with a consumer and any concurrent transactions, including counting ad impressions to unique visitors, verifying the positioning and quality of ad impressions, and auditing compliance with a specification or other standards for ad impressions, - (2) detecting a security incident, protecting against malicious, deceptive, fraudulent or illegal activity, and prosecuting those responsible for any illegal activity described by this division, - (3) identifying and repairing or removing errors that impair the intended functionality of computer hardware or software,